 Dust in the workplace.
 How to prevent it?

-In this article, you will learn:
+From this article you will learn:

-What is dust in the workplace?
+What is dust in the working environment?

 • Organic dust - e.g. sawdust, wood flour, paper dust.